The Coboundary Quasi-Polynomials of Hyperplane Arrangements over Residually Finite Dedekind Domains: Preliminaries

 \subsection{Brief review of layers for arrangements over residually finite Dedekind domains}

 We give a brief review of the known properties of layers that are used in this article.
-Note that \Cref{KT Prop 4.2} and \Cref{KT Lem 4.3} are intuitively clear for toric arrangements because of its topological property.
+Note that \zcref{KT Prop 4.2} and \zcref{KT Lem 4.3} are intuitively clear for toric arrangements because of its topological property.

 \begin{proposition}[{\cite[Proposition 4.2]{kuroda2024characteristic-ecaa}}] Let $Z \in L$ be a layer and suppose that $Z \subseteq H_{J,K/\mathcal{O}}$ for some $J \subseteq \mathcal{A}$.
 Then there exists a layer $W \in H_{J,K/\mathcal{O}}/\pi(H_{J,K})$ such that $Z \subseteq W$. \end{proposition}